Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Check Price

 The Lenovo Legion Pro 7i Gen 10 targets serious ML practitioners who need local training power.
-The RTX 5090 with 24GB VRAM handles large models and datasets that would choke lesser GPUs.
-With 64GB RAM upgradeable to 128GB, this machine scales with your projects.
+The RTX 4080/4090 with 24GB VRAM handles large models and datasets that would choke lesser GPUs.
+With up to 64GB RAM, this machine scales with your projects.

 Lenovo's Coldfront cooling system manages the thermal output during extended training sessions.
 The professional aesthetic works in most environments, though the 330W power adapter limits portability.